 - Fill in the Today’s Projects block.
 These should be the corresponding ones from the Weekly Momentum Planner.

-- Fill in the hour and choose a number (1–4) in Today’s Schedule based on how much energy you have during the times you place in there.
+- Fill in the hour.
 For example, if your work day starts at 11 am, write 11 am in the first hour section above the four numbers.
-If that’s when you’re at a creative peak, check or circle the #1.
-Use the insights from the Daily Productivity Heatmap.

 - If you have any scheduled events, go ahead and place them in Scheduled Events.
 Notice whether there’s a trend of those meetings and scheduled events sitting during your peak times and hot times.

 - Fill in the Supporting Tasks block.
 If you already have a pretty good handle on what it takes to get a certain project done, then you might no need to go into too much detail.
 However, some projects can use some splitting up, so do that here.
-Also, consider the difficulty of the task – if it requires a lot of productive energy, mark the #1 box so you know you need to do that during blocks of time in which you’re at your productive peak.
+Also, consider the difficulty of the task – if it requires a lot of productive energy, know you may need to do that during blocks of time in which you’re at your productive peak.

 - Place the tasks from Supporting Tasks in the open blocks in Today’s Schedule.
 As best you can, match the tasks with high energy requirements to times when you have the highest energy.